b3-exmo/b3-exmo.github.io/docs/Tithing/Tithing.md

 This quote from the prophet in 1907 says we won’t need to ask you to pay tithing once we have enough to be self-sufficient. $100 billion evidently isn’t enough to be self-sufficient.
 “Everything that is needful” seems to have developed a lot since 1907.
 Everything that is needful seems to include stock holdings and real estate.

 I could imagine someone defending this quote by pointing to the qualifier "*except that which you volunteer to give of your own accord*," and that it is what's happening today.
-I don't buy it— if salvation is gatekept behind tithing, then tithing is not voluntary.
+I don't buy it.
+If salvation is gatekept behind tithing, then tithing is not voluntary.

 &nbsp;